Open Access and Scholarly Communications: Author Fund

 a) Journal content is peer-reviewed.

-b) The journal is listed in the Directory of Open Access Journals (doaj.org) and/or openly adheres to rigorous editorial and publication ethics (for example: COPE Code of Conduct and Best Practice Guidelines for Journal Editors, and the COPE/DOAJ/OASPA/WAME Principles of Transparency and Best Practice in Scholarly Publishing).
+b) The journal is listed in the Directory of Open Access Journals (doaj.org) and openly adheres to rigorous editorial and publication ethics (for example: COPE Core Practices and the COPE/DOAJ/OASPA/WAME Principles of Transparency and Best Practice in Scholarly Publishing).

 c) Journal does not charge subscription fees for any of its content.
 All articles are immediately available online at no cost to the reader.